Software required for "Boot Camp" in wildlife study design and data analysis

 and press Enter/Return.
 A box may pop up asking about personal libraries: click Yes.
 You will need to select a mirror web site near you, or choose 0-cloud, which is a world-wide network.

-If you get a message asking "Do you want to install from sources...", just type "n" and press enter.
+If you get a message asking "Do you want to install from sources...", just click No or type "n" and press enter.

 Check everything works!
 Open R and load